-Source: U.S. Bureau of the Census, Current Population Surveys, 1981 and 1983
+SOURCE: U.S. Bureau of the Census, Current Population Surveys, 1981, 1983 and 1985

-The same relationships between older and younger voters held in the November 1982 midterm election, although in that election persons 65 to 74 voted at about the same rate as persons 55 to 64 (65 and 64 percent, respectively).
+The same relationships between older and younger voters held in the November 1982 midterm election, although in non-Presidential elections, levels of voting are lower for all age groups.
+In that election persons 65 to 74 voted at about the same rate as persons 55 to 64 (65 and 64 percent, respectively).
 Fifty-two percent of persons 75 and over voted in 1982, slightly lower than in the 1980 general election but still comparable to the 25 and older population as a whole.
 The typical decline in voting in midterm elections is more precipitous among young voters than among older voters.
 A higher proportion of 1982 voters than 1980 voters (37 percent versus 33 percent) were 55 years of age or older.

 In both elections, among the elderly, white men were the most likely to vote, followed by white women, then black men and black women.
 Among the elderly who were registered to vote in 1980 but did not, 40 percent attributed the cause to illness.
 About 20 percent of all registered voters did not vote in 1980 because of lack of interest or lack of preference for either candidate, but the elderly mentioned these reasons only about half as often as other age groups.
-(This information is not available for the 1982 election.)
+(This information is not available for the 1982 and 1984 elections.)